Ria424/developers-animatesdk-docs/Timeline_object/Timeline23.md

 #### Returns

-An XML string.
+`string`; An XML string.

 #### Description

-Method: returns an XML string that represents the current positions of the horizontal and vertical guide lines for a timeline (View >Guides >Show Guides).
+Method; Returns an XML string that represents the current positions of the horizontal and vertical guide lines for a timeline (View >Guides >Show Guides).
 To apply these guide lines to a timeline, use [Timeline.setGuidelines()](../Timeline_object/Timeline44.md).

 #### Example